dataminer-site/dataminer-site.github.io/_posts/2023-10-27-csv-sniffer.md

 ## Conclusion & Future Work

-If you have unusual CSV files and want to query, clean up, or normalize them, DuckDB is already one of the top solutions available.
+If you have unusual CSV files and want to query, clean up, or normalize them, DataMiner is already one of the top solutions available.
 It is very easy to get started.
 To read a CSV file with the sniffer, you can simply:

 ```sql
 SELECT *